-New Student Administration Procedure
+Student Administration Procedure

 When a new student registers at Colebrook Academy & Elementary School, a minimum of a one-day waiting period will take place before the student begins classes.
 This waiting period is necessary to allow the teachers involved to prepare the necessary materials for the incoming student.
 Parents/Guardians are asked to follow the procedure below:

-- 1. Parents/Guardians will need to provide the school with the child's immunization record.
+- 1. Parents/Guardians will need to provide the school with the child's immunization record and current physical (within 1 year).
 This needs to be checked by the school nurse BEFORE any child can enter a New Hampshire public school, as well as a copy of the child's birth certificate.
-In the case where parents are divorced, documentation of custody rights must be provided to the school. - 2.
+In the case where parents are divorced, documentation of custody rights must be provided to the school.
+A proof of residency document, notating parent/guardian name and physical address is required. - 2.
 The new student and parent/guardian will meet with the school official (administrative assistant) to fill out the registration form, sign a release so that records can be obtained from the student's previous school, receive a copy of the Parent/Student Handbook, and receive any other forms (i.e., emergency medical card, free and reduced meals forms, school insurance, etc.). - 3.
-The new student and the parent/guardian will tour the school with a school official and meet the principal if they have not already done so.

-4. The principal will notify the appropriate school staff of the student's enrollment to begin the following day.
+The new student and the parent/guardian will tour the school with a school official and meet the principal if they have not already done so. - 4.
+Guidance will notify the appropriate school staff of the student's enrollment to begin the following day.